 Athena, the Goddess of strategy, expressed her displeasure by helping the other side to emerge victorious.
 Remember the Trojan Horse?
 Just one of Athena’s great ideas!

-The Greek goddess Athena championed many heroes, offering them her advice and protection, helping them to win their battles.
+The Greek goddess Athena championed many heroes, offering them her advice and protection, as well as helping them to win their battles.
 In one of her most famous adventures, Athena assumes the shape of various men, women, and children to guide the wandering Odysseus.

 Her protection allowed the suffering hero to return safely to his home and family finally.
 Nike, the goddess who personified Winged Victory, often accompanied Athena.
 Not surprising since “Athena, Goddess of War,” never lost a battle.

 The Greek goddess Athena was frequently called upon to settle disputes between the gods or various mortals.
 “Athena, Goddess of Wisdom,” was known for her superb logic and intellect.

 Her decisions were usually well-considered, highly ethical, and seldom motivated by self-interest.
 Not only did the goddess Athena’s decisions demonstrate her wisdom, but they reveal her great compassion as well.

 A goddess of many talents, “Athena, the Goddess of Crafts,” was an expert artisan herself.
 The goddess Athena was celebrated as the patron of weavers, potters, goldsmiths, sculptors and musicians as well as horsemen.
 Athena was also credited with inventing the yoke and the bridle, the sailing ship, and the flute and trumpet.

 Other women, however, seldom feature as allies in the stories of Athena, who seems to have been firmly accepted as part of the patriarchy.